saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 ### Use Browser Options Capabilities
 Currently in your test, you are using [`MutableCapabilities`](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/MutableCapabilities.html), which allow you to add any capability in that you want (you can even make up and add a capability that doesn't exist, or make up your own).

-Each browser has also created a limited set of 'capabilities' or settings that you can use for each browser.
+Each browser has created a limited set of 'capabilities' or settings that are possible use with each browser, which we are going to start using for testing on different browsers.
 The different capabilities we will use are:
 * [`SafariOptions`](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/safari/SafariOptions.html)
 * [`Firefox Options`](https://developer.mozilla.org/en-US/docs/Web/WebDriver/Capabilities/firefoxOptions)
 * [`InternetExplorerOptions`](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/ie/InternetExplorerOptions.html)